 A little balsa glider with a good yield

-pages explain the basic aerodynamic rules you have to follow.
+Web pages explain the basic aerodynamic rules you have to follow.

 You will most often succeed to make a glider that really flies.

 Worst case, ask an experienced friend to tune it.
-But such a glider generally does not
+But such a glider

-rocket-shaped paper gliders seem to fly straight in the
+ground.
+Some rocket-shaped paper gliders seem to fly straight in the

 air but only on a short distance.
-They behave like an arrow: once
+They behave like an arrow; once

 their initial impulse is over, they will gracefully fall to the

 ground too.
 It took me years to build a little balsa glider that

 flies straight through my room, seemingly on a horizontal path.
 This

 Here are drawings of the glider:

 the vertical mast has a height of 3 mm (which leads to the 7°

 incidence of the wing).
 It is made out of 2 mm balsa plate (fibers

 vertical).
 The front of the vertical mast is situated 70 mm from the

 wood.
 The front end is a little hemisphere of hot glue.
 The rear end

 made out of say 1 mm diameter solder wrapped around the rod.
 The

 exact weight doesn't matter.
 What matters is that the center of

-gravity be situated 1/4 chord behind the leading edge, that is in this case about
+gravity be situated 1/4 chord behind the leading edge, that is in

-drawn below.
-Best way to get the center of gravity at the right place is to add
+best way to get the center of gravity at the right place is to add

 solder carefully.
-Start wrapping a fair length of solder at
+Start wrapping a fair length of solder at the

 top.)
 Test the center of gravity and remove or add little lengths of